ZSJOE/ZSJOE/README.md

-- 👋 Hi, I’m @ZSJOE
+- 👋 Hi, I’m @ZSJOE or Johan Viljoen
-- 👀 I’m interested in ...
+- 👀 I’m interested in drones, aircraft, aviation and simulators and I build simulators
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to build drones, program them and fly them for fun
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on new ideas, problem solving and helping others
-- 📫 How to reach me ...
+- 📫 How to reach me - hobbycraft69@gmail.com

 <!---
 ZSJOE/ZSJOE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.